Chicago Hope: Overview

 Geiger adopted Birch's baby daughter.
-Geiger later rejoins the doctors at the end of Season 5 when he becomes Chairman of the Board and fires half of the doctors.
+Geiger later rejoined the doctors at the end of Season 5 when he became Chairman of the Board and fired half of the doctors.
 In Season 4, Dr. Shutt became a psychiatrist and temporarily loses his ability to operate after suffering from a brain aneurysm.
 In Season 6, Shutt returns to Neurosurgery and works alongside Carla Gugino's character, Dr. Gina Simon.

 Episodes

 Chicago Hope ran six seasons, airing a total of 141 episodes.

 Crossovers

 Fyvush Finkel and Kathy Baker appeared as their Picket Fences characters in the first season.
 Likewise, Mandy Patinkin and Héctor Elizondo brought their Chicago Hope characters to Picket Fences that year.
-Both Adam Arkin and Lauren Holly had previously appeared on Picket Fences as a lawyer and as a deputy sheriff, respectively.
+Both Adam Arkin and Lauren Holly had previously appeared on Picket Fences as a lawyer and a deputy sheriff, respectively.

 Mandy Patinkin appears in an uncredited role as Geiger in a 1995 episode of NBC's Homicide: Life on the Street.
 Chicago Hope producer John Tinker shot this footage as a favor to his St. Elsewhere colleague Tom Fontana.

 Chicago Hope characters crossed over to Early Edition early in that show's run.
 Rocky Carroll, Jayne Brook, and Héctor Elizondo all guest-starred in scenes taking place in the hospital.

+Additionally, Chicago Hope is in the Tommy Westphall Universe.